bkaewell/self-driving-car/P5-vehicle-detection/project_writeup.md

 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-To bound the search window region, I decided to divide the 1200 x 760 image into two parts – sky and ground.
-Since cars can’t fly yet, I only searched the lower half of the image, which begins at the 400 pixel mark from the top.
+To bound the search window region, I decided to divide the 1200 x 760 image in half along the horizontal plane.
+In other words, the division separates the sky and ground.
+Since cars can’t fly yet, I only processed the lower half of the image, which begins at the 400 pixel mark from the top.
 I decided to search window positions at varying scales ranging from 1 to 3 with 0.5 step intervals and came up with this:

 <figure> scale 1.0